mzc796/mzc796.github.io/_pages/about.md

 News
 ======
-- [03/10/2026] I am happy to serve as a Program Committee of the IEEE Symposium on Security and Privacy 2026!
+- [03/10/2026] I am happy to serve as a Posters Program Committee member of the IEEE Symposium on Security and Privacy 2026!
 - [03/07/2026] I am happy to co-host the "Parent in AI" session of the [K-8 Coding Contest in Computer Science at K-State](https://www.linkedin.com/posts/kstateengg_k-state-hosted-its-second-k-8-coding-contest-activity-7438309196527456256-loh0/)!
 - [01/30/2026] I was invited to give an online [guest talk](https://www.linkedin.com/feed/update/urn:li:activity:7421638950114574336/) at the AI & Cybersecurity Reading Group at the University of Texas at El Paso (UTEP).
 - [12/11/2025] Our paper “[Efficient Lightweight Coordinated Sampling for Dynamic Flows: Theory and Implementation](https://ieeexplore.ieee.org/document/11300298)” has been accepted by IEEE/ACM Transactions on Networking.
 This work began in 2018 as my first Ph.D. idea and became a seven-year test of perseverance.
 I am sincerely grateful for my professors’—especially Tom’s—patience, encouragement, and support, which helped me stay committed through many challenges and iterations.
 I am happy that this work has come to a close in ToN, bringing a meaningful sense of closure to my past seven years.